 Coral calcium supplements contain calcium and magnesium.
-However, there is no evidence that these supplements are any better for bone loss than typical calcium supplements available at lower cost.
+However, there is no evidence that these supplements are any better than typical calcium supplements available at lower cost.
 In addition, claims that coral calcium can maintain a proper pH balance in the human body, or that it has anticancer properties, are not support by scientific evidence.

 Please see our entry on calcium for more information about getting this mineral through diet or from supplements.

 No laboratory or clinical studies have evaluated coral calcium for arthritis.

 To treat diabetes

 No scientific evidence supports this use.